 Now that you know the name of the insurance cover you need is called, the next step is to take to the internet.
 Typing your profession or trade plus the name of the insurance cover is likely to yield you more relevant results, especially if you put the phrase in double inverted commas.

-However, not all these insurance providers are likely to be keen on startups.
+However, not all these insurance providers are likely to be the best insurance for startups.
+Some aren't that keen on startups.
 That’s a word worth adding to your search phrase because the UK insurance market is conservative when it comes to business newbies.
 You’ll find that if you select 0 trading years, you may not be able to get a quote online.

 Look past the largest insurance providers.
 They can afford to be choosy whereas smaller insurance providers tend to be more understanding of your circumstances and generally offer better customer experience because of the personal touch they offer.